 The Galaxy S22 won't be the model of choice for everyone, especially those who want every premium feature packed into a phone.
 But our Samsung Galaxy S22 review finds a phone with enough high-end features to impress as one of the best Samsung phones, especially at this price.
 If you've been holding out on updating your phone in part because of the rising cost of flagship devices, the Galaxy S22 will remind you that you don't have to part with big bucks to get a premium handset.

 The Galaxy S22 has been on sale since the end of February.
 You'll find it at every major wireless carriers, as well as a few MVNOs like Google Fi, Xfinity Mobile and Visible.
 Retailers such as Amazon and Best Buy sell the phone, too, and you can buy it directly at Samsung.com, where the Galaxy S22 is available in four Samsung-exclusive colors.

 The Galaxy S22 starts at $799 for a base model with 128GB of storage.
 You can bump that up to 256GB for another $50.
 (For this review, we ponied up for the 256GB Galaxy S22.)
-The best Galaxy S22 deals can help you lower that price tag, though you'll likely need to trade-in a current phone or sign up for an unlimited data plan (or do both) to reap substantial savings.
-And once you have it in your hand, make sure you check out our list of Samsung hidden features that will change the way you use your phone.
+The best Galaxy S22 deals and our Samsung promo codes can help you lower that price tag, though in many cases, you'll need to trade-in a current phone or sign up for an unlimited data plan (or do both) to reap substantial savings.
+Once you have your phone in hand, make sure you check out our list of Samsung Galaxy hidden features that will change the way you use your phone.